 While a change to the keto diet journey may seem like a challenge at first, if you follow these easy starting keto tips above, and prepare, the first week will be a breeze.

-Adding new workout gear will help motivate you to add exercise on the keto diet.
+Adding new workout gear will help motivate you to add exercise while following the keto diet.
 Check out my post where I picked out the Best Work Out Clothes for Women.

 When you are ready and experiencing good energy, adding a daily walk will help keep your metabolism humming on the keto diet.
 Check out my post, Why Run When You Can Walk to Lose Weight?